disAbility-Connections/apppresser-to-ios-simulator/README.md

 Run `cordova build ios --buildFlag="-UseModernBuildSystem=0"` to build the Application.
 It should appear under `./platforms/ios/build/emulator/` as a `.app` file.

-Run the iOS Simulator and open your desired Hardware Type (Likely iPhone 6s for 5.5" and iPad Pro (2nd Gen) for 12.9") and drag-and-drop the `.app` file into the window after it has loaded to install the application.
+Run the iOS Simulator and open your desired Hardware Type (Likely iPhone 6s Plus for 5.5" and iPad Pro (2nd Gen) for 12.9") and drag-and-drop the `.app` file into the window after it has loaded to install the application.